prisms-center/CASMcode_docs/_formats/casm/clex/Configuration.md

 ### Description

 A representation of a single crystal state, defined by the specification of degrees of freedom (DoF) values in a supercell of a particular [BasicStructure] (the "prim").

-Configurations may written in CASM projects as `config.json` files.
+**Note:** Configurations may written in CASM projects as `config.json` files using the `casm query --write-config` method.
+{: .notice--info}

 ### JSON Attributes List